cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) protocols in {{JKK14}} are based on the One-More Gap Computational Diffie Hellman (CDH) assumption that is computationally difficult to solve in the corresponding prime-order group.
+The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) protocols in {{JKK14}} are based on the One-More Gap Computational Diffie Hellman assumption that is computationally difficult to solve in the corresponding prime-order group.
 In {{JKK14}}, these properties are proven for one instance (i.e., one key) of the VOPRF protocol, and without batching.
 There is currently no security analysis available for the VOPRF protocol described in this document in